qmulus-io/deployment/README.md

 Drone is incredibly simple to link to Github right out of the box.
 First, set up a Drone account on <http://www.drone.io> using your Github account.
 You'll automatically be able to connect to all of your repos.

+Drone manages builds on a per-repo basis, regardless of what user added the repo to Drone.
+If you add a repo to your account that already exists in Drone, it seems like you'll get read-only access to the existing Drone configuration for that repo.
+You can then be added as an admin by the user who created the build.

 If you don't have any repos configured for Drone yet, you'll see this screen.
 Click **"Setup your repos now"**.
 Otherwise, click **"New Project"** in the toolbar.